-Establishing the value of your business can be difficult.
+Establishing the sale value of your business can be difficult.
 While well-known valuation methods can give you a rough idea, ultimately your business is only worth what someone is prepared to pay for it.
 The right approach to negotiating a sale can have a big effect

 There are several standard techniques that can be used to provide a benchmark valuation for your business:

-- asset valuation - based on the assets your business holds;
+- asset valuation - based on the assets your business holds

-- entry valuation - based on the cost of starting a similar business from scratch;
+- entry valuation - based on the cost of starting a similar business from scratch

-- discounted cash flow - based on likely future cash flow;
+- discounted cash flow - based on likely future cash flow

-- industry rule of thumb - if your particular sector has its own established valuation formula.
+- industry rule of thumb - if your particular sector has its own established valuation formula

 Using two or more different valuation methods can help you come up with a range of valuations for your business.

-It’s important to realise that these valuations, and the amount a purchaser is in fact likely to be prepared to pay, may be substantially lower than the value you place on your business.
+These valuations, and the amount a purchaser is in fact likely to be prepared to pay, may be substantially lower than the value you place on your business.

 Factors influencing value